-No matter the size of your business, whether you’re starting out or already established, creating and maintaining an organizational chart for small business planning is a necessary exercise.
+No matter the size of your business, whether you’re starting out or already established, creating an organizational chart for small business planning is a necessary exercise.

 There are numerous reporting relationships to visualize, especially when you have more than one manager in your small business.

-Making an organizational chart can feel challenging but this guide will make it easier to design an organization chart that reflects many types of corporate structure.
+Making an organizational chart can feel challenging, but this guide will make it easier to design an organizational chart that reflects many types of corporate structure.

-With the Venngage Organizational Chart Maker, you can design a chart that reflects your management structure in just a few minutes.
+Or you can customize a Venngage organizational chart template to create a chart that reflects your management structure in just a few minutes.

 Click to jump ahead:

 - What is an organizational chart?

 - Organizational charts for small businesses examples

 - What is the purpose of organizational charts for a small business?

 - How to make an organizational chart for a small business